DoubleDome/next-react-contentful/docs/Contentful.md

 # Contentful
 This proof of concept leverages the abilities of Contentful to populate page content.
-From a content management perspective, however, there's a few issues we discovered.
+From a content management perspective, however, there's a few issues we discovered, along with some great advantages.

 ## Context
 When creating content, Contentful considers "Draft" content and "Published" content as two separate buckets of content.
 A staging environment configured with Contentful preview tokens will show draft/unpublished content, but a production environment configured with Contentful delivery tokens will only show published content.

+## Pros
+### Migrating spaces
+- Migrating content, content types, assets, etc. is easy to do with Contentful's CLI.
+### Bulk changes
+- Making changes to a field across multiple rooms is quick with Contentful's command line tool, which allows you to export your Contentful space into JSON format.
+This allows you to sidestep Contentful's sometimes-slow UI in favor of simple copy-paste work.
+### User Roles
+- Custom user roles can be defined, and once defined, work like they should.
+For example, you can have authors with the ability to publish content to a production environment as opposed to just a preview environment.

 ## Gotchas
+Everything below in a nutshell: it needs to be decided very early on what Contentful should and should not allow authors of varying roles to do.
+UI component data fields should be designed based on GraphQL responses (aka *"GraphQL First"*) to avoid the need for code-based interpretation of anything fed in from Contentful.

 ### Validation
 - Circular References: when creating a Room, in the "Similar Rooms" field, there is nothing stopping a content author from linking the same room.
 In practice, this can be problematic when it comes to GraphQL queries.
 - Image previews: when specifying the URL to an image in Contentful using an image URL field, there is nothing to stop its publishing.
 ### Setup Overhead
 - Setting up the validation rules that Contentful *does* support is time consuming.
-### User Privileges
+### User Roles
 - Certain options appear in the Contentful UI even though a user may not have the right privileges to use that option.
 Instead, nothing happens when those options are clicked.
 For example "Create Room and Link" when making a Room Detail Page.
 ### Digital Asset Management
 - The project's current build pipeline appends to image URL's to fetch the image from MGM's servers at a different resolution.
 Contentful does not support this.